REAL ID Act: Implementation

-After the deadlines, only identification documents issued by states and territories that were certified as compliant with the Real ID Act or granted an extension were accepted.
+After the deadlines, only identification documents issued by states and territories that were certified as compliant with the REAL ID Act or granted an extension were accepted.
 Between 2014 and 2018, some states and territories were not compliant and did not have an extension, resulting in their identification documents not being accepted for accessing federal facilities during some periods.
 However, from 2018 all states and territories were compliant or continuously maintained extensions, so their identification documents remained accepted for boarding airline flights.

-Due to the COVID-19 pandemic, on April 27, 2020, the extended deadline after which identification documents would have to satisfy the Real ID Act standards to be accepted by federal agencies was again extended, by one year to October 1, 2021.
+Due to the COVID-19 pandemic, on April 27, 2020, the extended deadline after which identification documents would have to satisfy the REAL ID Act standards to be accepted by federal agencies was again extended, by one year to October 1, 2021.
 On May 3, 2021, it was extended to May 3, 2023; on December 5, 2022, it was extended to May 7, 2025.

-On January 14, 2025, the Transportation Security Administration maintained in principle the deadline of May 7, 2025, but allowed flexible enforcement, for example by warning holders of noncompliant documents rather than refusing them altogether, until May 5, 2027.
+On January 14, 2025, the Transportation Security Administration (TSA) maintained in principle the deadline of May 7, 2025, but allowed flexible enforcement, for example by warning holders of noncompliant documents rather than refusing them altogether, until May 5, 2027.
+On November 20, 2025, TSA announced that its alternative identity verification process for people without acceptable identification to access airport boarding areas would be modernized, and that a fee of US$18 would be required to use the system for 10 days.
+On December 1, 2025, TSA announced that the system, named ConfirmID, would begin on February 1, 2026, and increased the fee to $45.